Memoriae-Technology/Simulation-Theory-Game-of-Life-Concept/README.md

 ![memoriae-min](https://github.com/Memoriae-Technology/Simulation-Theory-Game-of-Life-Concept/assets/81470496/6e897766-0662-4fe9-9855-07d3cc163ffb)

-# Cellular Anomaly Discovery Simulation
+# Cellular Anomaly Discovery Simulation / Simulation Theory / Game of Life Concept

 ## Project Overview
 This project is a Python-based simulation that draws inspiration from Conway's Game of Life, with a unique twist to explore concepts related to simulation theory.
 It utilizes a grid of cells where anomalies are randomly placed, and cells have the capability to 'discover' these anomalies based on certain conditions or proximity.
 The simulation aims to provide a visual and interactive representation of how the density of cells affects the rate at which anomalies are discovered, paralleling the philosophical exploration of simulation theory in relation to our universe.